divDyn/r-package/README.md

 `install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/divDyn_0.2.2.zip", repos=NULL)`

 2. You have to compile the code for yourself.
 For this:
-- Install a compiler.
+- Install a C++ compiler.
 For Windows, this would be included in Rtools.
 - Make sure that the devtools package is installed
 - Run `devtools::install_github("adamkocsis/divDyn")`